Technigo/project-survey/README.md

 # Survey form with React
 React - build a survey

-## The problem
+## The problems

-The biggest issue was how to pass the information from my survey to the submit-component.
+To understand useState.
 Also how to make the radio-buttons required and looking good in the styling.
+I still have some issues with that.

 ## View it live